-Higher Education Leadership Foundations (4 classes/12 semester hours)
+Higher Education Leadership Foundations (four classes/12 semester hours)

 Learning activities in this core cluster are intended to furnish the student historic and contemporary perspective on the nature of the collegiate enterprise, the distinguishing principles and heritage that currently form the philosophical heritage for American colleges and universities, the challenges and critique presented to that heritage, and leadership and governance in higher education.